Couturier effective in return, Flyers grab big win over Bruins

 The Flyers were able to hold David Pastrnak and Brad Marchand scoreless.

-Boston netminder Linus Ullmark stopped 26 of the Flyers' 29 shots.
-He was solid through two periods but the Bruins needed him to be better late.
+Bruins netminder Linus Ullmark stopped 26 of the Flyers' 29 shots.
+He was solid through two periods but Boston needed him to be better late.

-One minute and 16 seconds after Konecny scored in the middle frame, Johnson made an excellent defensive play to ignite a Scott Laughton breakaway.
-But Ullmark made an flashy glove save to keep the Bruins within one at second intermission.
+One minute and 16 seconds after Konecny scored in the middle frame, Johnson laid out and made an excellent defensive play to ignite a Scott Laughton breakaway.
+But Ullmark made a flashy glove save to keep the Bruins within one at second intermission.

+"I don't think you guys realize how big of a play that was," Konecny said of Johnson's effort.
+"Because there was a breakdown and you know dangerous their team can be.
+It was huge."

+Johnson, who the Flyers acquired at the trade deadline, also had high praise for Konecny.

 • The Flyers are right back at it Sunday when they host Florida (6 p.m.
 ET/NBCSP+).